HealthBioscienceIDEAS/demon-imaging-harmonisation/README.md

 These differences between scanners can ultimately lead to differences in the outcome measures, so if an individual was scanned at site A and then again the next day at site B, there would be potential differences in the measurement.
-While of course some of these differences would simpy be measurement error, there are also systemic differences between the sites that would lead to bias and/or differences in variability (heteroskedascity).
+While of course some of these differences would simpy be measurement error, there are also systematic differences between the sites that would lead to bias and or differences in variability (heteroskedascity).
-Methods for reducing or removing these sources of systematic error arisiing from multiple scanners/sites are called harmonisation.
+Methods for reducing or removing these sources of systematic error arising from multiple scanners/sites are called harmonisation.
 There are many opportunities for harmonisation, from prospecitvely tuning the acquisition parameters from the different sites to ensure that the resulting images have properties that are as similar as possible to each other, to adaptive processing pipelines that harmoinse the images before analysis to adjusting for these differences between sites/scanners through statsitical models.